joycecq/joycecq.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Information and Communication Engineering, Harbin Institute of Technology, 2018
+* B.E. in Information and Communication Engineering, Harbin Institute of Technology, 2018
 * Ph.D. in Information and Communication Engineering, Harbin Institute of Technology, 2023